Archaeological Museum

 With its major sarcophagus collection and an enormous collection of exhibits, the Archeological Museum is a delight for all lovers of antiques: the Alexander Sarcophagus and the Meleager Sarcophagus are breathtaking.

-If one was to choose a negative to the museum, it would be its upkeep, with some of the halls seeming somewhat forgotten, and the upper floors not being as interesting as the rest of the museum.
+If there's one downside to the museum, it would be its state of conservation—some rooms seem somewhat neglected and have a rather gloomy appearance.
+The upper floors of the Archaeological Museum are not as interesting as the rest of the museum.

 Schedule